National Child Restraint Best Practice Guidelines

 Keeping children as safe as possible while travelling in motor vehicles

-NeuRA and Kidsafe want to see all children as safe as they can be when travelling in cars.
+NeuRA and Kidsafe want to see all children as safe as possible when travelling in cars.
 Ensuring that parents receive straightforward, consistent advice from all sources on how to keep children safe in cars is an important step in making this happen.

-Keeping Children as Safe as Possible When Travelling in Cars (Download PDF Brochure which includes the 5-step test.
+Keeping Children as Safe as Possible When Travelling in Cars – Download PDF Brochure which includes the 5-step test.

 For more detailed information on keeping children safe, including restraint choice, correct use, and other situations see: Kidsafe – Car and Road Safety Resources.

 The guideline recommendations on pages 33-79 of this document were approved by the Chief Executive Officer of the National Health and Medical Research Council (NHMRC) on the 27th of November 2020, under Section 14A of the National Health and Medical Research Council Act 1992.
 In approving the guideline recommendations, NHMRC considers that they meet the NHMRC standard for clinical practice guidelines.

 Note: The 2013 National Guidelines have been superseded by the 2021 guidelines.
 The 2013 documents are available on request from Professor Lynne Bilston (email: L.Bilston@neura.edu.au).